christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 print('Connected')                    # confirms the microcontroller has been found
 ```

 Things to note:
 - You must type `'OUTPUT'`, `'HIGH'` and `'LOW'` with the capital letters.
 - If you have problems, try disconnecting and reconnecting the Arduino or restarting the kernel in Spyder.
-- If the LED does not turn on, you can try truning it around to see if it was inserted the wrong way.
+- If the LED does not turn on, you can try turning it around to see if it was inserted the wrong way.

 #### Flashing LED
 You can now expand your program to do something more interesting.
 What about making the LED flash on and off continuously?
 To achieve this, add the following to the code you just wrote: